SAP/openui5-docs/docs/Navigate_with_Nested_Components_8e9d6e4.md

 ## Navigate with Nested Components

+The `navTo` method in the `sap.ui.core.routing.Router` class enables you to define a set of parameters to navigate to a specific route.

-To navigate with nested components, call `sap.ui.core.routing.Router.prototype.navTo` with the following parameters:
+To use the `navTo` method for navigation with nested components, you need to call the method with the following information:

 -   Name of the route

 -   Parameters for the route

--   Information for router\(s\) in nested component\(s\) \(optional\)
+-   Target information for the route name and the parameters in the nested comoinents \(optional\)

--   Replace the current browser hash or create a new hash entry \(optional\)
+-   Information, whether the current browser hash is replaced or a or a new hash entry is set \(optional\)

+For more information, [`sap.ui.core.routing.Router.navTo`](https://openui5.hana.ondemand.com//#/api/sap.ui.core.routing.Router/methods/navTo) in the API Reference.

 The call triggers the following actions in the given order:

-1. The new hash is composed by replacing the variable placeholders in the route's pattern with the given parameters.
-When you give information for a router in nested components in the call, the targets with type `Component` are loaded to compose the hash parts of these `Component` targets.
+1. For the new hash, the variable placeholders in the route's pattern are replaced with the given parameters.
+If the method is called with information for a router in nested components, the targets with type `Component` are loaded to compose the hash parts of these `Component` targets.

-2. The hash is set to the browser.
+2. The new hash is set to the browser.

 3. The browser fires a `hashchange` event.

 4. The router processes the event and propagates the event along the hierarchy which was built while loading the nested components.

 5. Each router checks its own hash part and informs the matched route.
-The matched route displays the targets which are configured to this route.
+The matched route displays the targets which are configured for this route.

 6. Each targets loads its `View` or `Component` and adds it to the configured `controlAggregation` of the `controlId` container.